transferwise/public-widgets/README.md

 - `data-provider-country`: `string` ISO 3166-1 alpha-2.
 Filters by provider country. i.e the country which the provider belongs to (e.g Natwest - GB, ANZ - AU).
 This property is also useful for only showing national banks, rather than "global" providers (like Western Union, Moneygram, etc).
 - `data-max-visible-providers`: `number` by default shows 3 providers and the rest are hidden under 'Show more providers' link.
 - `data-expand-disclaimer`: `boolean`.
 Setting to true will render the table with the disclaimer already opened and scrolls the element into the visible area of the browser window.
 - `data-affiliate-link`: `string` Your [affiliate tracking link](https://wise.com/gb/affiliate-program/).
-This will determine where users are sent when the click the Send Money CTA.
+This will determine where users are sent when they click the Send Money CTA.

 Examples of possible configurations are provided at the end of this guide.